April 8-15, 2014

 Job Corp is now accepting applications for those between ages 16 and 24.
 Job Corps is a federal career training and education program with both residential and non-residential slots.
 This employment support program for low-income youth is an important stepping stone to preventing homelessness for this vulnerable population.
 Read the full press release.
 Click here to learn more about the Job Corps program.

-Visit Common Core State Standards Initiative for more information
+For Resources and information Visit Common Core State Standards Initiative for more information

 CONNECTING STUDENTS TO